Macrozamia mountperriensis

-Macrozamia mountperriensis is a species of plant in the family Zamiaceae endemic to the area around Mount Perry in Queensland; however, it is not considered threatened due to its large population in the area.
+Macrozamia mountperriensis is a species of plant in the family Zamiaceae endemic to the area around Mount Perry in Queensland, Australia; however, it is not considered threatened due to its large population in the area.
 The species was discovered by colonial botanists including Frederick Manson Bailey and James Keys in the late 1800s.
 All members of the Zamiaceae family are considered to be poisonous.

 Description

 Macrozamia mountperriensis is distinguished from related species by its small stature and light green leaves.
 Leaves are pinnate with 50 to 110 leaflets.
 The stems range between 15-20 cm in height, and the leaves are around 80 cm long on average.
-Leaflets are straight, approximately 5-9 mm wid.e Leaves vary in colour depending on age: leaves are lighter green with yellow undertones, whilst the mature leaves are darker.
+Leaflets are straight, approximately 5-9 mm wide Leaves vary in colour depending on age: leaves are lighter green with yellow undertones, whilst the mature leaves are darker.

 The plant is also distinguishable by cylinder cones growing from the root of the plant.
 Male cones are 30 cm long and around 1.3 cm in diameter.
 Female cones are 20-40 cm inches long and have and 10 cm in diameter.
 The cones have of small green and orange spots that distinguish Macrozamia mountperriensis from other plants in the Zamiaceae family.
 The seeds are approximately 25 mm long and 16 mm wide and are orange and yellow.
 Macrozamia mountperriensis is very similar to Macrozamia miquelii, but it can be distinguished by its longer petioles, smaller cones and seeds.

 The plant also is known to contain symbiotic cyanobacteria and can be toxic.
 Insects, including those in the order Coleoptera, provide pollination to the plant.